Gibberlings3/Forgotten-Armament/ITEM-LOCATIONS.md

 Replaces Paws of the Cheetah from Drasus and the Token Machine in the Spellhold Maze - [Item Description](https://github.com/Gibberlings3/Forgotten-Armament/blob/main/ITEM-DESCRIPTIONS.md#boots-of-hardiness-1)

 #### Boots of Hardiness +2 (Replace Boots of Speed Component ONLY)
-Replaces Paws of the Cheetah from Lothander and the Bounty Hunter (Planar Sphere) - [Item Description](https://github.com/Gibberlings3/Forgotten-Armament/blob/main/ITEM-DESCRIPTIONS.md#boots-of-hardiness-2)
+Replaces Paws of the Cheetah from Lothander, the Bounty Hunter (Planar Sphere) and Renal Bloodscalp - [Item Description](https://github.com/Gibberlings3/Forgotten-Armament/blob/main/ITEM-DESCRIPTIONS.md#boots-of-hardiness-2)

 #### Boots of Hardiness +3 (Replace Boots of Speed Component ONLY)
-Replaces Paws of the Cheetah from Tankard Tree store in Saradush - [Item Description](https://github.com/Gibberlings3/Forgotten-Armament/blob/main/ITEM-DESCRIPTIONS.md#boots-of-hardiness-3)
+Replaces Paws of the Cheetah from Tankard Tree store in Saradush and from Illasera the Quick - [Item Description](https://github.com/Gibberlings3/Forgotten-Armament/blob/main/ITEM-DESCRIPTIONS.md#boots-of-hardiness-3)

 #### Boots of Striding +1
 Assigned to Anarg in Bridge District - [Item Description](https://github.com/Gibberlings3/Forgotten-Armament/blob/main/ITEM-DESCRIPTIONS.md#boots-of-striding-1)